jackbenny/proxmox-backup/README.md

 to use next.
 Either you can run the script by itself or include it on the same line as serverbackup such as `./serverbackup.sh && ./taperotate.sh`.
 Each time taperotate is run a new line is printed in the tapefile.txt file which contains the tape used.
 The next time the script is run it automatically increases the tape number by one.

 The first time you run taperotate.sh you'll have to initialize it with the -i N option where N is the tape you start with.
 If you change the order of the tapes later on you can use the -i option again to start over with tape N (the old lines will be kept though to keep track on the old backups).

+### Flowchart, specs and notes ###
+You can ignore these files as they are just a part of the inital lab/exercise for the class and for my own memory.

+### Dummyfiles ###
+These are some dummy backup files to test the script on.
+They have the same format as the real Proxmox created files.